 Breezing over oceans of image memes -- ima-memes

-Hipster couture
+Hipster couture.

 Rand Viking the Norse God.
 The cold inner fire of exploration.